achojnicki/sicken/readme.md

 ## Videos

-Below are the few videos of Sicken in action.
+Below are a few videos of Sicken in action.

 <table>
 	<tr>